National Association of Schools of Art and Design (NASAD) Accredited

 A major is required to mount an individual exhibition of his or her work in their senior year.
 It will be planned and installed with the advice of the student's Senior Studio adviser, but no grade will be assigned.

-The study of photography in the Fine Arts emphasizes creativity, craft, and making memorable pictures.
+The study of photography in Art and Design emphasizes creativity, craft, and making memorable pictures.
 Our courses teach film and digital camera craft, traditional film developing and print enlarging, the use of electronic flash, the use of computers and ink jet printers, color management, and Photoshop as used by photographers. some of our students go on to do graduate degrees and to teach.
 Our graduates include self-employed artists, freelance photographers, and teachers.
 The art world, advertising, photojournalism, education, and industry are some fields in which our graduates have found employment.

 402 Upton Hall